FPC5719/Hexdim/README.md

 Hexdim (HEXDeci-Instruction Machine) is an 8-bit CPU built in Haskell-Clash.

+The project mainly focuses on the Design Strategies and Infrastructures, instead of the CPU core itself.

 Features (Not implemented yet):

 - Simple enough to implement, while complex enough to perform several tasks.
-- 5-stage pipeline, easily composable in monadic style.
+- Staged pipeline, easily composable in monadic style.
+- Hierarchical code structure, separated by functions instead of stages.
 - Extensive use of `Lens`.
 - Code reuse with different compiler backends: GHC and Clash.
 - Easy DiffTest.